hangarlink/hangarexport/README.md

 * Vanilla Javascript.
 * Simple code Easy to audit.
 * Makes no calls to RSI directly from Javascript.
-* Adds an Export button, but does not otherwise adjust the html of your hanger. future hanger changes will should not be impacted for example "Ship Naming".
+* Adds an Export button and a processing overlay during processing, but does not otherwise adjust the html of your hanger. future hanger changes will should not be impacted for example "Ship Naming".
-* Includes all Pledge Data that can be found on each page
+* Includes all relevant Pledge Data that can be found on each page
-* Includes all Buyback Data that can be found on each page.
+* Includes all relevant Buyback Data that can be found on each page.
-* Includes all Ships and Ship Names within each pledge.
+* Includes all Ships and Ship Names found within each pledge.
 * Does NOT include Coupon Codes themselves, but does include the pledge without the codes.
 * Includes the handle.